If you’re facing a probation violation charge, it’s imperative that you contact an experienced Minnesota criminal defense attorney right away.

 - Failure to report to your probation officer

-- Not submitting to or failing alcohol or drug test
+- Failing an alcohol or drug test

 - Traveling out of state without informing your probation officer

 If you are suspected of any probation violation, your probation officer or a police officer may arrest you and take you to court.
 Alternatively, a judge can issue a Minnesota arrest warrant if you failed to appear for court or report to your probation officer.

 Types of Probation Violations

 Authorities classify probation violations into two categories: technical violations and direct violations.

 The type of violation involved helps determine the nature of the offense.
 In Minnesota, drug violations are intentional violations.
 This includes activities such as not attending drug counseling or failing a drug or alcohol test.

 Conversely, technical violations are offenses that are usually unintentional.
 With these types of violations, it’s easier to prove that the error was not the defendant’s fault.
 For example, someone might commit a technical violation if they believed their probation term was complete.